 Free Tours by Foot offers many different tours and frankly, they all show different wonderful sections of Chicago but if you only spend 24 hours in Chicago we recommend the Loop & Millennium Park tour.

-We also offer it as a GPS-led audio tour, which you can take any time of ay.
+We also offer it as a GPS-led audio tour, which you can take any time of day.

 Your Chicago-loving guide will take you on a journey through the downtown Loop district of the city which begins near State and Lake.

 You will see the Chicago Theatre, Marshall Fields, the Picasso, and the Sears Tower (aka Willis Tower).

 While learning the history of Chicago you will gaze up at the magnificent skyscrapers and appreciate the architectural genius that is in Chicago’s concrete landscape.

-The tour ends at Millennium Park the famous sculpture “Cloud gate” (aka “The Bean”).
-You can also see Crown Fountain nearby.
+The tour ends at Millennium Park the famous sculpture “Cloud Gate” (aka “The Bean”).
+You can also see the Crown Fountain nearby.